risc0/risc0/README.md

 based on the well-studied zk-STARK protocol and Groth16 protocol.
 An overview of the underlying cryptographic assumptions can be found on our [Security Model][security-model] page.
-With default parameters, this system achieves perfect zero-knowledgeness and 98 bits of conjectured security.
+With default parameters, this system achieves perfect zero-knowledge property and 98 bits of conjectured security.
 Our STARK protocol is described in [Scalable, Transparent Arguments of RISC-V Integrity][proof-system-in-detail], and a soundness/security calculator is included in the `soundness.rs` file.